 What are the benefits of a detox?

 A detox allows the digestive and eliminative organs to rest and focus on internal housekeeping.
 Your body has immense capabilities to cleanse and heal itself, but it needs a break sometimes.
-When you do a detox, it can redirect its resources to discard accumulated toxic substances and breaks down damaged, diseased and unneeded cells.
+When you do a detox, it can redirect its resources to discard accumulated toxic substances and break down damaged, diseased and unneeded cells.

 After a detox, you should notice the following benefits: